NitLab/NITOS_Documentation/source/omf_example.rst

 | **Provisioning a Resource at NITOS**
 |
-| You can use the method described on :ref:`label-name-2` for instruction on how to image resources at NITOS.
-Load on your resource a disk image that contains OMF6.
-For example load the image *baseline_grid_omf6_1_1.ndz*.
+| You can use the method described on :ref:`label-name-2` for instructions on how to load images on resources at NITOS.
+Load your resource with a disk image that contains OMF6.
+For example load the image "*baseline_grid_omf6_1_1.ndz*".

 *b) Installing the Experiment Controller*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The OMF Experiment Controller (EC) is the software that will interpret your Experiment Description (ED) and interact with the resources to execute it accordingly.

-You can install your own EC on your machine, by following the instructions for users on `OMF 6 Installation Guide <http://mytestbed.net/doc/omf/file.INSTALLATION.html>`_
+You can install your own EC on your machine, by following the instructions for users on `OMF 6 Installation Guide <http://mytestbed.net/doc/omf/file.INSTALLATION.html>`_.

-3. Developing the Experiment
+3.Developing the Experiment
 -------------------------------------------

-To run an experiment with OMF, you first need to describe it into an Experiment Description (ED).
+In order to run an experiment using OMF, you first need to describe it with an Experiment Description (ED).
 An ED is a file/script that is supplied as an input to the Experiment Controller (EC).
-It contains a detailed description of the resources involved in an experiment and the sets of actions to perform in order to realize that experiment.
+It contains a detailed description of the resources involved in the experiment and the sets of actions to perform in order to realize that experiment.
 An ED is written using the OMF Experiment Description Language (OEDL).

 The ED for our experiment: